benwasserman1/dbsportsapp/README.md

   - Bet/Controller/HomeController.cs
   - These classes query and pass data to the Views on the front end
 2. Query for data/results with various parameters/filters
-  - Picks page and Games page
+  - Picks page and Games page query and show data with filters available from the dropdown menu
 3. Create a new record
   - Register, Login, and make a pick from the Games page
 4. Delete records (soft delete function would be ideal)